yiwei-C/CI_Framework/README.md

     run.sh -s

 <b>7.
-Install Jenkins in your cloud server and install Jenkins Plugins.
+Install Jenkins in your cloud server and install Jenkins Plugins.</b>

 Under ‘Manage Jenkins’ -> ‘Manage Plugins’, select and install both Github and Git plugins.
 Restart to finish the installation.